T. Todd Morrill

 Rhonda is delighted to be back at Berkeley-Haas (MBA ’96), as the Executive Director of Entrepreneurship, where she launched a transition from science to business.
 She has founded or was an early stage team member of start ups in biotech, retail, behavioral health, non-profit and big data.
 She served as a long time mentor for UCSF’s Idea to IPO course, is an active advisor for NASA spinoff BrainAid, and recently led the winning teams for both the Health Tech Forum Codeathon and the San Francisco MedHack 2.0 Hackathon.
 She holds an undergraduate degree from Harvard.

-Eugene Noh, Adjunct Instructor & Recruiting Manager, UC Berkeley College of Engineering
+Eugene Noh, Adjunct Instructor & Recruiting Director, UC Berkeley College of Engineering